By-Laws of the East Providence Youth Soccer Association (EPYSA)

 Section 1.
 General Financial Disclaimer

-This Club shall not assume, nor be liable for the debts and/or financial responsibilities, either implied or incurred, or any player, coach, manager, team assistant, official or referee.
-Any of the above, shall be reviewed by the Board of Directors.
+This Club shall not assume, nor be liable for the debts and/or financial responsibilities, either implied or incurred by any player, coach, manager, team assistant, official or referee.

 Section 2.
 Insurance Coverages